-The opinions on logging practices of the companies and tribes conflicted hugely.
+Throughout the boom of the industry, countless treaties and so called "compromises" were agreed upon, however many were proven to be illegitimate.
+The main reason was that the opinions on logging practices of the companies and tribes conflicted hugely.
 Native Americans had very different views on logging, due mainly to their level of respect for nature that the logging companies didn't have5.
 Where the companies were cutting everything they had access to, tribes used sustainable logging as a way to get the wood that they needed with exhausting the forests6.
 Sustainable logging only included the cutting of fully matured trees, trees that were sick, and already fallen trees7; tribes always made sure to only take what they needed and nothing more.
+In a way, this was the tribes compromise with nature.
 Logging was still extremely important for Native Americans, seeing as trees were used for transportation and shelter, along with clothing, weapons, and art8.
-Where the logging companies would leave total forests cleared, the tribes would leave "ecologically healthy"9 forests.
+Where the logging companies would leave total forests cleared, the tribes would leave "ecologically healthy" forests.
 The practice of sustainable logging ensured a steady supply of trees for years to come10.

-One of the most important and influential tribes that played a part in the industry was the Menominee11.
+One of the most influential tribes that played a part in the industry was the Menominee11.
 The initial start of the logging industry would not have been possible if it weren't for the Menominee tribe of Wisconsin.
 In 1836 the U.S. government came into possession of a large portion of land in eastern and central Wisconsin.
 The land had been ceded by force from the Menominee Nation12.
-For most this would be seen as a compromise because of the fact that it ended in a treaty, however we must remember that the tribe had been forced.
-On several occasions throughout history, the Menominee (and other tribes) have had to fight both the state and federal governments to stay in possession of their
+For most this would